-If you don’t have time to meal prep, or you’re struggling to reach your protein target, you may be wondering whether you can drink 3 protein shakes a day, and if you do, whether there are any negative consequences.
+If you don’t have time to meal prep, or you’re struggling to reach your protein target, you may wonder whether you can drink up to three protein shakes a day and, if you do, whether there are any negative consequences.

 Is It Bad To Have 3 Protein Shakes A Day?

 If you have no dietary sensitivities to protein shakes, then 3 protein shakes a day is unlikely to cause any health issues.